irazasyed/phpci-installer/README.md

 > [PHPCI][1] Installer for Laravel Homestead.
 > Simple shell script that automatically installs the [PHPCI][1] with no user interaction required on a Laravel Homestead box.
-Easy to get started quickly!

-## Prerequisite
+## Pre-Requisites

-- [Laravel Homestead][2]
+- [Laravel Homestead][2] configured and running.

 ### Important!